miklevin/MikeLev.in/_posts/2025-03-26-fastlite-todo-app.md

 ## Super-prompt Complete!
 Over to Claude 3.7!

 > And so there you have it.
 That's the super-prompt.
-All the bit-thinking is
+All the big-thinking is
 > done.
 I tapped Grok3, ChatGPT o3 and even Gemini 2.5 there at the end.
 The
 > rest is up to Claude 3.7 that's built into Cursor AI.
 Let's get it thinking...